SEN. VOINOVICH INTRODUCES VISA WAIVER LEGISLATION

 transnational threats.
 As such, we are asking our friends and allies to

-contribute more of their troops and resources to Iraq, Afghanistan, and
+contribute more of their troops and resources to

 other conflicts in the world, so that we can be successful.
 This legislation